sorenpeter/pixelblog/README.md

 	- The default would be to put eveything from within the pixelblog-folder in the root so you will have:

 		```
-		www.example.net/twtxt/            (go here to to see your timeline)
+		www.example.net/twtxt/            (go here to see your timeline)
-		www.example.net/twtxt/gallery/    (go here to to see your gallery)
+		www.example.net/twtxt/gallery/    (go here to see your gallery)
-		www.example.net/twtxt/post/       (go here to to post to your feed)
+		www.example.net/twtxt/post/       (go here to post to your feed)
 		www.example.net/twtxt.txt         (where you feed lives and other can follow you)
 		www.example.net/avatar.png        (your pretty picture)
 		www.example.net/README.md         (can be deleted)